mateonunez/ait/packages/infrastructure/ai-sdk/README.md

 );
 ```

-The system will generate 12-16 diverse queries covering all connectors (Spotify, GitHub, X, Linear) to retrieve comprehensive context.
+The system will generate 12-16 diverse queries covering all connectors (Spotify, GitHub, X, Linear, Notion) to retrieve comprehensive context.

 ### Custom Tools